RandomStudio/tether-lidar2d-consolidation-rs/README.md

 ...and then run:
 ```
-tether-lidar2d-consolidation
+lidar2d-backend
+lidar2d-frontend
 ```

 ## Command-line configuration
-You can see a full list of available command-line arguments by appending `--help` onto your executing command, e.g. `tether-lidar2d-consolidation --help` (installed) or `cargo run -- --help` (development)
+For the backend executable, you can see a full list of available command-line arguments by appending `--help` onto your executing command, e.g. `lidar2d-backend --help` (installed) or `cargo run --bin lidar2d-backend -- --help` (development)

 Options are deliberately made to be almost identical to those used in the OG Agent, with a few notable exceptions: